Why Avoid Fluoride in Toothpaste? (4 Risks & Safe Alternatives!)

 It's essential to consider limiting the amount of fluoride consumed and avoiding toothpaste that contains fluoride, particularly for pregnant women and children.

-Avoiding fluoride in your toothpaste is wise to reduce the potential risk of long-term oral and dental health problems.
+Avoiding fluoride in your toothpaste may be wise to reduce the potential risk of long-term oral and dental health problems.

 While fluoride has been recognized for its dental benefits, research suggests that fluoride-free toothpaste with nano hydroxyapatite is just as effective but without systemic toxicity concerns.